MrAwesomeRocks/The-Latest-Summer-Fun/README.md

 7. Wait for the modpack to download.
 8. Click play!

+You can also download the ZIP file from the [latest release](https://github.com/MrAwesomeRocks/the-latest-summer-fun/releases/latest), but that varies by launcher.

 ## :memo: License

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.